Thermomagnonic Torques in Insulating Altermagnets

-In Fig.~\ref{fig:skyrmion}(a), we plot components of the skyrmion velocity, \(v_x\) and \(v_y\) from Eq.~\eqref{eq:velocity}, for different directions of the temperature gradient \(\boldsymbol{\nabla}T\) with respect to the crystallographic axes, parameterized by \(\Theta\).
+In Fig.~\ref{fig:skyrmion}(a), we plot components of the skyrmion velocity, \(v_x\) and \(v_y\) from Eq.~\eqref{eq:velocity}, for different directions of the temperature gradient \(\boldsymbol{\partial}T\) with respect to the crystallographic axes, parameterized by \(\Theta\).
 The spin-splitter magnonic torque leads to the anisotropic skyrmion Hall effect.
 Interestingly, for the alignment corresponding to $\Theta=\pi/4$ we observe no side motion of skyrmion as can be seen in Fig.~\ref{fig:skyrmion}(b).
 This fast motion along the temperature gradient is mostly induced by the spin-splitter magnonic torque and can be useful for applications.

-\textit{Conclusions.} -- We have formulated a theory of thermomagnonic torques applicable to a general lattice model and applied it to insulating altermagnets.
-We have identified entropic torques that drive magnetic textures toward the hot region in response to a temperature gradient.
-Owing to the reduced symmetry of an altermagnet, we also identify an anisotropic entropic torque.
-In addition, we identify a magnonic spin-splitter torque that induces domain-wall precession for certain crystal alignments and leads to a temperature-gradient-induced anisotropic skyrmion Hall effect.
+\textit{Conclusions.} -- We have formulated a theory of thermomagnonic torques applicable to a general lattice model---for example, one describing an anisotropic magnet with exchange-driven magnon spin splitting---and applied it to insulating altermagnets.
+We have identified anisotropic entropic torques that drive magnetic textures toward the hot region under a temperature gradient, with the anisotropy arising from the reduced symmetry of the altermagnet.
+In addition, we identify a magnonic spin-splitter torque associated with sublattice-odd spin currents that induces domain-wall precession for certain crystal alignments and gives rise to an anisotropic skyrmion Hall effect under a temperature gradient.
 The latter can be particularly useful for racetrack memories, as it enables fast motion along a nanotrack driven by the magnonic spin-splitter torque without transverse deflection for appropriately engineered crystal alignments.
+Our predictions can be tested in \(\mathrm{LuFeO_3}\), where we estimate that, for specific crystal alignments and a temperature gradient of \(\nabla T = 0.1\) K/nm, the domain wall velocity will decrease due to precession from \(1.5\) km/s to \(0.5\) km/s.
+The same temperature gradient will drive a skyrmion with a velocity in excess of \(20\) km/s; see the Supplemental Material for detailed linear-response calculations for \(\mathrm{LuFeO_3}\)~\cite{Note}.
 We note that for sharp magnetic textures, additional effects related to linear-momentum transfer need to be included~\cite{PhysRevB.90.104406,Shen2020JApplPhys}.
 Our results demonstrate that altermagnets exhibit certain properties of ferromagnets and ferrimagnets while retaining useful properties of conventional antiferromagnets.
 These findings can serve as a hallmark of altermagnetism in insulating altermagnets with magnetic textures.

 \textit{Acknowledgments.} -- This work was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Award No. DE-SC0021019.